 Profit is not the primary motivating factor for the existence of Sandhill Preservation Center.

 Sandhill Preservation Center never purposely drops a vegetable variety, though, on account the the immensity of their collection, it may take some years for a variety to resurface in their catalog.
-Their decision to keep these seeds going runs far deeper than economics.
+Their commitment to keep these varieties going runs far deeper than economics.

 Just a little over year ago, I was standing in my garden, chatting with Glenn, by cell phone, and mentioned some challenges I’ve faced, in preserving my wife’s family heirloom wax pole bean (Barksdale Wax Pole Bean).
 Verbally, Glenn did a verbal double take, asking, “That’s your bean?”
 He then informed me that he had just grown out seed, of this bean, from a frozen seed bank inherited from a deceased (common) friend of ours.
 The seed he’d grown had been frozen since 1986, meaning that I myself had packaged it, from my very first seed crop of this bean!
 The 2017 Sandhill Preservation Seed Catalog listed this bean, only ONE generation removed from my original sample!
 That’s PRESERVATION!